Chavaillaz/jaxb-stream/README.md

 }
 ```

-## Feedback
+## Contributing
+If you have a feature request or found a bug, you can:

+- Write an issue
-Don't hesitate to make a pull request to improve the project !
+- Create a pull request

+If you want to contribute then

+- Please write tests covering all your changes
+- Ensure you didn't break the build by running `mvn test`
+- Fork the repo and create a pull request

 ## License
 This project is under Apache 2.0 License.